 - Real Estate, State Income, Excise, and Foreign are all deductible (limited to $10,000)

 - State and Local Sales Taxes can be substituted for State Income Tax

 - Mortgage – fully deductible for first and second home up to $1,000,000 in acquisition debt (pre-2018), $750,000 (after 12/31/2017)

 - Home Equity – deductible if used for home improvements

-- Mortgage Insurance – may be deductible as mortgage interest (may be extended again)
+- Mortgage Insurance - not deductible

 - Points – partially or fully deductible.

 - Investment – fully deductible up to investment income.

 - Contributions are fully deductible for those who itemize.
 Cancelled checks or receipts are required for all donations and written substantiation is needed from charitable organizations for cash gifts over $250.